Detecting delocalization-localization transitions from full density distributions: Results for interacting models

-{\it Interacting model.-}$~$ We now turn our attention to the interacting model in Eq.$~$\eqref{eq:ham}, considering values of the filling $ 1/10 \leq n \leq 2/3$, $L \leq 30$, and $10^4$ disorder realizations (see the SM \cite{SM} for details).
+We now turn our attention to the interacting model in Eq.$~$\eqref{eq:ham}, considering values of the filling $ 1/10 \leq n \leq 2/3$, $L \leq 30$, and $10^4$ disorder realizations (see the appendix for details).
 We impose periodic boundary conditions.
 For a given disorder realization, we use the shift-and-invert method \cite{Luitz14,Pietracaprina18} to efficiently extract the six eigenstates closest to the target energy $\epsilon=1$.

 The main panel of Fig.$~$\ref{interacting} shows $n-\overline{\delta n_i}$ as a function of disorder strength for $n=1/3$ (for other values of $n$, the behavior is similar).
 For $W/J<3.6$, there is a clear decay towards zero while for $W/J>4.2$, there is a slow saturation to a finite value.
 However, the decay in the delocalized phase has a different character from the one previously observed for the non-interacting models.
 In particular, see the inset of Fig.$~$\ref{interacting}, the decay of the average occupation distance is not algebraic, but exponential.
+This is a consequence of the exponential decay of the fluctuations according to the eigenstate thermalisation hypothesis \cite{Deutsch91,Srednicki94,Rigol2008,Beugeling14}.